Welcome to our resource page!

 Offender responds:

 "I love you.
 I am for you and never against you.
 I am so sorry that the slamming door scared you.
 I would never purposely hurt you.
-I will be more mindful next time” Use an empathy statement to express genuine concern.
-Hopefully, the “offender” is sincere and tries to extinguish this negative behavior.
+I will be more mindful next time.”
+Use an empathy statement to express genuine concern.
+Hopefully, the “offender” is sincere and tries to extinguish this damaging behavior.

 Think.
 Feel.
 Respond.

-The goal in communication is to thoughtfully and empathetically respond to the situation.
+The goal in communication is to respond thoughtfully and empathetically to the situation.
 Think about the issue and how it is affecting others.
 Ponder the appropriate feeling for the given situation.
 Empathize for your partner.
 Own your part in the conflict.
-Slow emotions down to think about the issue.
+Slow your emotions down to think about the issue.
 Examine the appropriate emotions to express.
-Use grace, patience, and kindness to thoughtfully respond.
+Use grace, patience, and kindness to respond thoughtfully.

-Analytical people have the tendency to react without empathizing with the emotions of others.
-Emotional people tend to react out of an impulse emotion not considering others.
+Analytical people tend to react without empathizing with the emotions of others.
+Emotional people tend to react out of an impulse emotion without considering others.
 Both of these tendencies will hurt your mate.

 “Win/Win” A Decision-Making Strategy